SJarod/AnimationProgramming/README.md

 # Description
 This project is made to discover how animation works using Unreal model and animations.

+# Information
+The engine calls the Init function then calls the Update function.
+The SkeletalMesh then updates itself.
+If the user wants to change the animation speed, change the crossfade value or play arround with the values, they have to directly change the SkeletalMesh's update function.
+A sample is provided for changing the crossfade value throughout the time.
+The user cannot interact in runtime because of the lack of input implemented.

 # Controls
 | Button | Action |
 | -- | -- |